 Tilaurakot: About 27 km west of Lumbini lies the ruins of historic Tilaurakot, which is believed to be the capital of Shakya Kingdom (ancient Kapilvastu) where Lord Buddha live till he was 29.
 There are ruins and mounds of old stupas and monasteries made of kiln-burnt bricks and clay mortar.
 The remains are surrounded by a moat and the wall of the city is made of bricks.
 These remains date back to 4th century BC to second century AD.

-Taulihawa: About 2 kilometers northwest of Taulihawa on a roadside is the dilapidated village village of Kudan.
-It is believed that Lord Buddha met his father King Suddhidhan for the first time after his enlightenment in this village.
+Kudan: About 3 kilometers south of Taulihawa on a roadside is the dilapidated village known as Kudan.
+It is believed that Lord Buddha met his father King Suddhodhan for the first time after his enlightenment in this village.
 The village lies 28 km south-west of Lumbini.
 Lord Buddha is believed to have preached five important sutras of Majhimnikaya to 800 disciples at this very place.

 Devdaha: Devdaha is an important Budhist site in Nepal.
 It is believed to be the capital city of Koliya Kingdom.
 Devdaha is also believed to be the maternal home of Prince Siddhartha and lies in the present Rupandehi district.
 According to Buddhist literature, Lord Buddha visited Devdaha seven years after his enlightenment.
 There are various archaeological sites in and around Devdaha.